 CONFIG_NAGIOS_INSTALL=n

-6. OpenStack installation using answer file11
+6. OpenStack installation using answer file

 This completes the OpenStack installation.
 A new interface called “br-ex” will be created and assign the IP addess of eth0 or enp0s3 to br-ex.